Skip to content

 • Planning for the new year and uncertainty about what goals there should be

-This January Funk happens every year in my financial outlook, but I also then have to remember that if I have a good financial plan, I will be on the right track and success becomes simply an issue of implementing the plan.
+This January, Funk happens every year in my financial outlook, but I also have to remember that if I have a good financial plan, I will be on the right track, and success becomes simply a matter of implementing the plan.

-I have no idea, all I can say is that I see the price of many stocks dropping significantly, and I keep hearing analysts say, “Cash is King” (why can’t cash be the Queen?), but I have no idea whether we have “hit the bottom” yet for any stock.
-I watch in amazement with my readers and wonder what the right strategy just might be.
+I have no idea.
+All I can say is that I see many stocks dropping significantly in price, and I keep hearing analysts say, “Cash is King” (why can’t cash be the Queen?), but I have no idea whether we have “hit the bottom” yet for any stock.
+I watch, amazed, with my readers and wonder what the right strategy might be.

 When Bloggers Meet

-Another fascinating meeting of the N.C.F.B.A. last night with many interesting subjects discussed.
-Please avail yourself of this group of bloggers and their research, what they know about financial issues, you need to read.
+Another fascinating meeting of the N.C.F.B.A. last night, with many interesting subjects discussed.
+Please avail yourself of this group of bloggers and their research, and what they know about financial issues, you need to read.

 Goal: Not Spending at work (Status)

-So far so good, I have spent a total of $6.87 over the past 7 days at work, and that includes going out for lunch on Friday.
-I still have not purchased a coffee at work either (so you might want to sell your Tim Horton’s shares).
-I have noted very few extraneous withdrawals from my bank account for “walking around money as well”.
+So far, so good.
+I have spent a total of $6.87 at work over the past 7 days, including lunch on Friday.
+I still have not purchased a coffee at work either (so you might want to sell your Tim Horton's shares).
+I have noted very few extraneous withdrawals from my bank account for "walking around money as well".
 My goal is to get through January and then see where I stand.

 Feel Free to Comment